microsoftgraph/dataconnect-solutions/solutions/projectstaffing/docs/test_track.md

 - `smoke-test_v01_upd.jmx`

-  The JMeter test used to verify and validate an existing SkillsFinder deployment.
+  The JMeter test used to verify and validate an existing ProjectStaffing deployment.

 ### Pre-requisites
 The JMeter test relies on the Selenium plugin of JMeter.
 In the `run_test.sh` script the docker image for this is being built.